 Genders of Architecture/Architectures of Gender Programs

-The Gender Institute cordially invites you to our spring conference on April 4, 2014, "Suiting Up: Disciplining the Aesthetics of Difference," which will address the architectures of gender from many disciplinary vantage points.
+The Gender Institute held our spring conference on April 4, 2014.
+"Suiting Up: Disciplining the Aesthetics of Difference" addressed the architectures of gender from many disciplinary vantage points.
 For full details, visit our Gender Across Borders webpage.

 Gender Institute Fall Symposium